Inneract Project empowers underrepresented youth through design education and links them to opportunities to explore design in career and life.

 Over 15 years we have been developing our program ecosystem to bring Black and Brown youth from middle school to a career in design.

-Hours of in-person instruction, comprised of volunteers
+Hours of student instruction, taught by volunteers

 90% of IP students identify as Black and Latinx